-The on-line version can be viewed at the Internet address www.almalaurea.it/universita/profilo.
-It includes relevant documents for all graduate groups, which can be identified by degree programme type, university, faculty, degree subject grouping, degree-programme grouping (for post-reform graduates) and programme type (both for pre-reform and post-reform graduates).
+The 2012 Graduate Profile Report is available in digital format at the Internet address www.almalaurea.it/universita/profilo/profilo2012/.
+It includes relevant documents for all graduate groups, which can be identified by degree course type, university, faculty, degree subject grouping, degree-course grouping (for the post-reform graduates) and course type (both for pre-reform and post-reform graduates).